launchdarkly/ld-find-code-refs/docs/CONFIGURATION.md

 Each Project block can support an optional list of alias configuration blocks.
 Any globally defined aliases will be inherited.

-*Upgrading note from a version prior to 2.5.0*: Previous versions of `ld-find-code-refs` required `projKey` parameter to be set, to use `projects` in your configuration you will need to remove the `projKey` parameter.
+*Upgrading note from a version prior to 2.5.0*: Previous versions of `ld-find-code-refs` required `projKey` parameter to be set.
+If you want to use 'projects' in your configuration (typically used for monorepos) you will need to remove the `projKey` parameter.

 ```yaml
 projects: